phel-lang/phel-lang/doc/content/documentation/truth-and-boolean-operations.md

 The function `id` is equivalent to PHP's identity operator (`===`) with support for Phel types.
 Similar, the equality function `=` is equivalent to PHP's equal operator (`==`).
 To check if two values are unequal the `not=` function can be used.

-### Comparision operation
+### Comparison operation

-Further comparision function are:
+Further comparison function are:

 * `<=`: Check if all given values are in a non-descending order.
 Returns a boolean.
 * `<`: Check if all given values are in ascending order.
 Returns a boolean.